thoughtworks-jumpstart/guides/docs/frontend-web-development/react-state-with-class.md

 }
 ```

-With this approach, you can derive new state from the current state.
+With this approach, you can derive a new state from the current state.
 Note that currentState is a reference to the component state at the time the change is being applied.
 It should not be directly mutated.
 Instead, changes should be represented by building a new object based on the input from curentState and props of the component.

 ### A new state object is created after setState is executed